-Castle Island is one of the main landmarks in Boston’s South Boston neighborhood.
+Castle Island is one of the main landmarks in Boston’s South Boston neighborhood, known to locals as "Southie."
 A trip to this historical site offers not only a glimpse into significant events in U.S. history, but also plenty of activities and sights for visitors.

 In 1703, another fort was built, this one known as “Castle William,” which had over 70 cannons on site.
 During historic events such as the Boston Tea Party in 1773, many used Castle William as a source of protection.
 As the British evacuated Boston in 1775, this fort was destroyed but then repaired under the direction of Lt.
 Colonel Paul Revere.
 Castle William was even the site of stamp storage after the passing of the Stamp Act in 1765.